BeauHibbert/reading-notes/README.md

 Here are a couple traits that people with a growth mindset tend to have.

-*Effort- this is obviously important as when faced with an obstacle or hurdle it is important to not give up effort and focus.
+-Effort- this is obviously important as when faced with an obstacle or hurdle it is important to not give up effort and focus.

+-Attention